|

 The most interesting changes, by and large, were

-three empires: the Russian, Ottoman and Austro-Hungarian, creating
+of three empires: the Russian, Ottoman, and Austro-Hungarian,

-many new countries and a whole slew of problems (and, for the
+creating many new countries and a whole slew of problems (and, for

-unscrupulous, opportunities).
-The end of the Russian Empire was
+the unscrupulous, opportunities).
+The end of the Russian empire was

 certainly the most important politically of these, because the end

-of the despotic and parasitic Tsarist society would have likely
+of the despotic and parasitic Czarist society would have likely

 taken much, much longer without the war.
-The tsar was already hated
+The czar was already hated

 by the Russian intelligentsia, but it was the war that made him and